 There’s no real secret here, as with all of my homemade moisturizers the trick is to use the correct oils for YOUR skin and that’s where I come in.
 I’ve done the research already, I’ve looked at many DIY face oil recipes using only natural oils, I’ve made lots of them and I’ll share the best ones below.

-Why Make Your Own Homemade Facial Oil Recipes?
+Why Make Your Own Facial Oil?

 - I almost tried to compare this to ‘store bought face oil’ but there really isn’t a comparable product available.
 These recipes are fresh, they haven’t been sitting on a store shelf for 2 years!
 But to give you some sort of a comparison, if you buy the store bought product containing commercial preservatives you would be paying over four times more than the cost of this facial oil recipe.